ramparvathaneni1/pru-capstone-starter-code/README.md

 1. Testing:

    - 3 Jest Unit tests on the React app
-   - 3 Jest Unit tests on the Express app
+   - 3 Jest Unit tests on the Express app (Reach Out To Instructor's Before Proceeding To Containerization To Show Passing Tests)
    - 1 End-to-End browser test with Selenium

 1. Containerization: